luciotato/LiteScript/README.md

     result.push data // js: result.push(data);

-Objects work like JavaScript objects, so you can access members either using array subscripts or `.` notation

-Example:

-    var x =
-      a : 1
-      b : 2

-    print x['a'] # prints 1
-    print x.b    # prints 2

-## Arguments

-As in js, you can use 'arguments' as an array-like object containing all the function call arguments (declared or not)

 ## Variables and properties, must be declared

 To avoid long debug sessions over a mistyped object member, LiteScript compiler will emit warnings when a variable is used before declaration, and when a object property is unknown.

-Example: The following js code mistake, will be catch only while debugging.
+Example: The following js code mistake, will be caught only while debugging.
 The complex the code, the longer the debugging.

     options = options || {};
-  if (options.importantCodeDefaultTrue===undeinfed) options.importantCodeDefaultTrue=true;
+    if (options.importantCodeDefaultTrue===undefined) options.importantCodeDefaultTrue=true;
-  if (options.anotherOptionDefaultZero===undeinfed) options.anotherOptionDefaultZero=0;
+    if (options.anotherOptionDefaultZero===undefined) options.anotherOptionDefaultZero=0;

     initFunction(options);
-  prepareDom(options)
+    prepareDom(options);
-  if (options.importantCodesDefaultTrue) { moreInit(); subtleChanges(); }
+    if (options.importantCodesDefaultTrue) {
+       moreInit();
+       subtleChanges();
+    }

 The same LiteScript code, will emit an error during compilation -no debugging required-.

     options = options or {}
-  if options.importantCodeDefaultTrue is undeinfed, options.importantCodeDefaultTrue = true
+    if options.importantCodeDefaultTrue is undefined, options.importantCodeDefaultTrue = true
-  if options.anotherOptionDefaultZero is undeinfed, options.anotherOptionDefaultZero=0;
+    if options.anotherOptionDefaultZero is undefined, options.anotherOptionDefaultZero=0

     initFunction options
     prepareDom options
-  if options.importantCodesDefaultTrue then moreInit(); subtleChanges()
+    if options.importantCodesDefaultTrue

-## Globals

-You cannot create 'by mistake' a variable or function in the global scope.
-It's an error.
-The only way to create a global variable or function is to use the `global` object.

-Example:

-    var x=3 # <- error, will create global variable

-    global.x = 3 # <-ok

-`global` is alias for `window` on the browser.
+       moreInit
+       subtleChanges

+###Uppercase, lowercase

+* To avoid subtle errors, you cannot define any two variable names only differing in uppercase/lowercase
+* Class Names are required to be Capitalized.
+* CONST are required to be all UPPERCASE.
+* All other identifiers are required to be camelCased

 JAVASCRIPT, var, and Scope
 --------------------------

-Actual Javascript (ES5) has only 'function' scope.
+Javascript (ES5) has only 'function' scope.
 Function scope means all `var` declarations are considered to be made at the start of the function.

 Also, Javascript **does not force** an implicit assignment at the point of declaration.